akivalencia/eventonica-project/README.md

 ## About
 This project is a clone of Eventbrite.
 By the end of the Techtonica program, this will be full-stack application.
 Techtnologies used: NodeJS, ExpressJS, React

+### Navigation
+- Run the app by using an IDE and running index.js.
+Otherwise cd into part-6 and then src folder then in the command line, run “node index.js” .
+If the server runs it should print “Server running on port 3000…”

 ### Files
 - models.js functions/logic
 - main.js DOM manipulation